The southern coast of Sri Lanka is full of amazing golden beaches and it can be difficult to decide where to go.

 Where to Stay in Talalla Beach

 Behind the hotels on the beach, you can find many homestays in the small streets.
 We chose Talalla BnB which has a garden and a balcony attached to the rooms, only 5 minutes walk from the beach.
 We loved the homemade and very filling breakfast that was served on our huge balcony.
 While having breakfast we could watch the monkeys jumping around from the roof to the trees in the garden.
 Our friends (who were there at the same time) stayed at the big Talalla Retreat next to the beach.
-The place has a great pool and offers yoga and surf lessons.
+The place has a great pool and garden.
 On the beach in Talalla, you can rent bodyboards and arrange surf lessons.
 For a surf lesson, you go to one of the beaches next to Talalla beach, as the waves are great for playing in, but not for starting to learn how to surf.

 Kid-Friendly Dikwella Beach